cleavr/cleaverdocs/content/documentation/nodejs-deployments.md

 #### Symptom(s): 502 Bad Gateway

 Cleavr automatically assigns a port number when you create a new site.
 You can see the assigned port number by clicking site the info box.
-You may also desiginate a custom port for the app to run on when creating a new NodeJS app.
+You may also designate a custom port for the app to run on when creating a new NodeJS app.

 For many NodeJS frameworks, including NuxtJS, Cleavr is able to automatically assign the port to the app and successfully activate it.